ODSP IS BETTER THAN IT WAS, BUT IT ISN’T ANY EASIER.

 How many people will fail to realize they will jeopardize their ODSP if they accept a $20,000 gift and simply put it in their bank account?
 The $20,000 gift might not push them over the $40,000 asset limit, but it would be more than the $10,000 they are allowed to receive in a 12-month period.
 I suspect at least some will make this mistake.

 But, what do you do if you are faced with that $20,000 gift and you realize it could jeopardize their ODSP if you do accept it?
 Should you refuse it?
-Doesn’t seem to make a lot of sense, especially when you know you can have up to $40,000.
+Doesn’t seem to make a lot of sense, especially when you know you are allowed to have up to $40,000 in assets.

 Just as there are exceptions to ODSP asset rules, there are exceptions to the $10,000 gifts and voluntary payments rule.
 You might be able to accept the full $20,000 without any impact on your ODSP benefits, if you can take advantage of one or more of the exceptions.

-The confusion these two rules tend to create is only the tip of the iceberg.
-Deciphering what you can and can’t do, requires a comprehensive understanding of many different policies that can and do change over time.
+The confusion these two rules create is only the tip of the iceberg.
+Deciphering what you can and can’t do requires a comprehensive understanding of many different policies that have changed over time and will inevitably change in the future.
 ODSP’s treatment of money you receive can differ, depending on the source of the money, the reason you received it, the amount, and/or what you do with the money.
 ODSP’s treatment of assets that you hold can also differ, depending on the asset and its value, your personal circumstances, and what you do it.

 It is a problem if you can’t understand the policies, especially the exceptions to the rules that would help you improve your financial standing, because they are overly complicated.
 It is a problem if your ODSP worker doesn’t understand the rules sufficiently and misinforms you.
 It is a problem if you need to hire a lawyer to explain the basic rules related to your situation, because even the basic rules are confusing.